More than 15 hours of unforgettable music and passion in dramatic performances

 Opera North's version is conducted by Richard Farnes, a leading interpreter of Wagner's epic scores and is presented as a dramatic performance for the concert hall.
 The production dispenses with set, costumes and props, choosing only to enhance Wagner’s music with light and video design.

-And now, a complete film version of Opera North’s highly successful production is being released for online streaming to a global audience from 12 February 2017.
+And now, a complete film version of Opera North’s highly successful production has been released for online streaming to a global audience.

-The film of Das Rheingold, the first opera in the cycle, will be broadcast on UK television by BBC Four at 7.00pm on 12 February 2017, with the four complete operas to be made available via the BBC iPlayer and Arts Online from the same date.
+The film of Das Rheingold, the first opera in the cycle, was broadcast on UK television by BBC Four at 7.00pm on 12 February 2017, and the four complete operas were made available via the BBC iPlayer and BBC Arts from the same date.

-The films of the four complete Ring cycle operas — Das Rheingold, Die Walküre, Siegfried and Götterdämmerung — will be available to stream online for free, in partnership with BBC Arts Online.
-They can be watched in a 10-episode format from 12 February 2017, at www.bbc.co.uk/ringcycle.
+The films of the four complete Ring cycle operas — Das Rheingold, Die Walküre, Siegfried and Götterdämmerung — are currently available to stream online for free, in partnership with BBC Arts.
+They can be watched in a 10-episode format at www.bbc.co.uk/ringcycle with a host of background information available here on the Opera North site.

 A radically stripped-back version of the Ring, Opera North's production has been highly praised for both the exceptional quality of its performance and the accessibility and intelligence of its staging.